 More people are at home and they are still searching to get things done around their home.

-According to Google Trends, popularity for the term ‘pest control’ is up 8% in March MTD compared to the same period in 2019.
-Popularity is the ratio of a keyword’s search volume to the sum of the search volumes of all possible queries – meaning people are actively searching for pest control more this March compared to last, despite the outbreak.
+According to Google Trends, popularity for the term ‘pest control’ has stayed relatively flat across the country, compared to the same period in 2019.
+Popularity is the ratio of a keyword’s search volume to the sum of the search volumes of all possible queries – meaning the outbreak has not slowed searches for pest control services.

 While we're not quite ready to run a victory lap on consumer behavior just yet - there's a lot riding on the severity of the storm ahead, how long this virus will have it's hold, and dropoffs in unemployment in other industries that may take a hit - we're not seeing huge drops for our clients like businesses in the restaurant industry or sectors of retail, who are facing decimated sales and uncertainty about the future.

 At Triangle Pest, our sales have been on par to what they were last year.
 Given the situation - mostly flat is a BIG win.

 What if your current customers can't afford to pay?